INFORMSJoC/2020.1022/README.md

 ### data/auxiliary
 Stores auxiliary SAS data files.
 ### data/input
 Stores input data files, obtained from the [Open VB data portal](https://data.vbgov.com/).
 Users must upload three data files, which should be saved as .xslx: *EMS_Calls_For_Service*, *Fire_Calls_For_Service*, and *Police_Calls_For_Service*.
 This repository includes a sample version of [EMS_Calls_For_Service]( 2020-02-OA-046/data/input/EMS_Calls_For_Service.xlsx) obtained through a FOIA request.
-It also contains a version of the [Fire_Calls_For_Service](2020-02-OA-046/data/input/Fire_Calls_For_Service.xlsx) and the [Police_Calls_For_Service](2020-02-OA-046/data/input/Police_Calls_For_Service.xlsx) data set, which were downloaded from the [Open VB data portal](https://data.vbgov.com/).
+It also contains a version of the [Fire_Calls_For_Service](2020-02-OA-046/data/input/Fire_Calls_For_Service.xlsx) and the [Police_Calls_For_Service](2020-02-OA-046/data/input/Police_Calls_For_Service.xlsx) data sets, which were downloaded from the [Open VB data portal](https://data.vbgov.com/).
 All files cover the period from January 1, 2017 until June 30, 2019.
 These files are processed using the SAS program, which generates the OHCA occurrences for a given time period.
 Details of the analysis can be found in the associated paper (Custodio and Lejeune, 2020).

 ### results/Random Sample
 Contains a random sample generated using the MATLAB code available with this package.